hpanchausc/SMS-Marketing/README.md

 #### Before executing it, setting credentials and variables must be updated

-1st) Inside the config directory, create a file called dev.js and insert your credentials for google OAuth, Mongo Atlas, Stripe and Twilio
+1st) Inside the config directory, rename example.dev.js to dev.js and insert your credentials for google OAuth, Mongo Atlas, Stripe and Twilio